Sandjan/knn-upscaler/README.md

 lowres - upscaled - original:
 <img src="./examples/butterfly.png" width="1200px">

-The upscaling process is very dependent on the parameter, with the correct ones it can also be used to upscale pixel arts (left is the upscaled):
+The upscaling process is very dependent on the parameters, with the correct ones it can also be used to upscale pixel arts (left is the upscaled):
 <img src="./examples/pixelart.png" width="1000px" style="image-rendering: pixelated;">